Frequently Asked Questions

 Q. What do people think of this school?

-A. We receive many unsolicited comments from our students – follow the link to view a selection of Student Testimonials.
+A. We receive many comments from our students – follow the link to view a selection of Student Testimonials.

-A. Some courses require you to undertake workshops.
+Some courses require you to undertake workshops.
 There are various options available for how you can do this.
 Follow the link to the Workplace Projects page for further details.

 A. We aim to develop a stronger theoretical foundation than many other vocational colleges, but at the same time encourage more interaction with the real world than is often found at universities.
 This approach puts graduates in a stronger position, enabling them to adapt more quickly to a rapidly changing world than either traditional university or vocational education.